ncurrid/Analysis-of-a-business-request-to-identify-the-best-market-segments-for-the-client/README.md

 # III.
 Toos & skills

 ### Tools
-**Excel** (including pivot tables and correlation analysis), **Power BI** (visual dashboard and storytelling), **Google Forms** (for survey creation),
+I used **Excel** (including pivot tables and correlation analysis), **Power BI** (visual dashboard and storytelling), **Google Forms** (for survey creation),
-**Miro** (for mind mapping and ecosystem sketching), **Python** (Pandas for the sales forecast), **PowerPoint** (using the company template for final presentation)
+**Miro** (for mind mapping and ecosystem sketching), **Python** (Pandas for the sales forecast), **PowerPoint** (using the company template for final presentation).

 ### Skills
-Market research and benchmarking
+-Market research and benchmarking

-Data collection, cleaning, and visualisation
+-Data collection, cleaning, and visualisation

-SWOT and PESTEL analysis
+-SWOT and PESTEL analysis

-Consumer segmentation
+-Consumer segmentation

-Survey design and analysis
+-Survey design and analysis

-Strategic thinking and opportunity identification
+-Strategic thinking and opportunity identification

-Data-driven storytelling and business communication
+-Data-driven storytelling and business communication

-Game industry knowledge and trend forecasting
+-Game industry knowledge and trend forecasting